BP-H/supernova-2177-weighted-main/README.md

 accessible from the navigation bar.
 These sections provide early scaffolding for governance, AI insights, and community interaction.

+Page implementations live in `transcendental_resonance_frontend/pages/`.
+Files inside `pages/` are minimal wrappers that simply import and run the corresponding module.
+Keep all logic in the frontend directory when modifying or adding pages.

 ### Starting the Backend

 The API must be reachable at [http://localhost:8000](http://localhost:8000).
 Start it with: